edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 **Rationale**

-Tools may use this value to determine if new content has been added to the DEC file.
+Tools may use this value to determine if new content has been added to the DEC file  EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP

 New content is define as:
 * Adding a new library class